jayleighton/quiz-game/README.md

 - The Question Generator class is responsible for getting answers to the configuration questions.
 - With these responses, this class uses an API call to obtain questions from the Open Trivia Database.
-- In the event that no questions are returned based on the difficulty level, a second API call is used to fetch questions for any diffuculty level.
+- In the event that no questions are returned based on the difficulty level, a second API call is used to fetch questions for any difficulty level.

 ### Quiz Manager Class